 The problem with checkboxes

-Wednesday 1 March 2006This is over 18 years old.
+Wednesday 1 March 2006This is close to 19 years old.
 Be careful.

 Checkboxes are a difficult UI element to use properly.
 The problem is they are asking a yes/no question, but you can only see one of the choices.
 This morning I got a perfect example.